Acting • Stage Combat • Stage Management • Directing

-Mission: LLCC’s theatre program’s mission is to embrace and engage its community through curriculum and programs that advance theatre, arts, and the community of theatre artists.
-The theatre program provides space, resources, and encouragement to an array of activities that serve the needs of the college, and the community in a spirit of cooperation and collaboration.
+Theatre performances are works of art that communicate experiences through a variety of forms and senses.
+The mission of LLCC’s theatre program is to embrace and engage its community through curriculum and programs that advance theatre, arts and the community of theatre artists.
+Those aspiring to work on or behind the stage can expand their skills in courses such as acting, improvisation, directing, stage combat and theatre appreciation.
+The theatre program provides space, resources and encouragement to an array of activities that serve the needs of the college and the community in a spirit of cooperation and collaboration.

 David A. Kelm teaches Lighting Design I (THE 299-SS).
-Kelm has served as Lighting Designer for the LLCC Theatre Department since 2012.
+Kelm has served as lighting designer for LLCC Theatre since 2012.
 Kelm has also designed lights for various productions at the Springfield Muni Opera, the Springfield Theatre Center and at the Hoogland Center for the Arts.
-Kelm holds a Bachelors of Fine Arts, Lighting Design from Illinois State University along with a Masters in Public Administration from the University of Montana and a Juris Doctorate from Saint Louis University School of Law.
+Kelm holds a BFA in lighting design from Illinois State University, a master’s degree in public administration from the University of Montana and a Juris Doctorate from Saint Louis University School of Law.